final-0/Real-ESRGAN-bicubic/README.md

 ## Absutract <br>
 &emsp; You can use this [Real-ESRGAN-bicubic] to train and test yourself.
 In this repository, for simplicity, we will only perform super-resolution on images that have been compressed using the bicubic method.
+However, the structure of the generator and discriminator is exactly the same as that of the official Real-ESRGAN.
 There are two types of test codes, "esrgan_bicubic.py" and "esrgan_cross.py", and it is generally better to use "esrgan_bicubic.py".
 The "esrgan_cross.py" uses a special loss function.<br>
 &emsp; At the top of each training code, a section called "variable" is provided.